Roy-SR-007/Somjit.web/content/posts/example 3/index.md

 The package named `hexSticker` enables us to develop and design different hexagonal visualizations, especially `hexagonal stickers`.

-**Motivation** :: In this write up, a brief introduction to the steps in order to create a Hexagonal Sticker using the above two packages will be discussed.
+**Motivation** :: In this write up, a brief introduction to the steps will be provided, in order to create a Hexagonal Sticker using the above two packages.

+**Step 1** :: **Installing and loading the required packages for the task**

+> install.packages("hexSticker")